mikescar/dotfiles/README.md

 #Dotfiles

-Just a simple collection of dotfiles that are useful to me.
-The dotfiles are in files/, to allow for easy pull when setting up new machines.
+Just a simple collection of dotfiles that are useful to me, which I will pull down when setting up new machines.